ossc-db/pg_hint_plan/docs/hint_table.md

 This hint, named "Leading", enforces the order of join on two or more tables.
 There are two methods of enforcing it.
 The first method enforces a specific order of joining but does not restrict the direction at each join level.
-The second method enforces the join direction additionaly.
+The second method enforces the join direction additionally.
 See [hint list](#hint-list) for more details.
 For example:

 ```sql